Guest at Anaconda in the Philippines is written by Line Hansen

 In the days leading up to departure, the South China Sea is ravaged by a typhoon, which we have to patiently wait for to drift over, so we are spared the worst of the aftermath.
 The first day at sea, it's me who has the cooking job.

 Since my seasickness has behaved extremely exemplary throughout the trip, it is therefore immediately no cause for concern.
-As darkness descends havet, and I crawl into the pantry to finish dinner, but it doesn't take long before a strange sensation hits me.
+As darkness descends over the ocean and I crawl into the pantry to finish dinner, however, it doesn't take long for a strange feeling to hit me.

 The large but soft waves that hit from the front challenge the balance, and all muscles work to correct and adapt the body to the balance challenges.
 From experience, you quickly learn that you do not just put a can or a glass away when the boat tilts like that.